christopheramazur/SpiderTree/README.md

 # SpiderTree

 Project Overview:
 This project is an attempt to create a data classification pipeline for identifying spiders, specifically in the Infraorder Entelegynae.

+Currently, the project uses Python 3 to load images of beetle faces from university links, and then uses an altered VGG16 model to create tensors of these images at different levels of feature resolution.
+These tensors are used to train a LinearSVM for the purpose of classifying them.
+I have not been able to meaningfully interact with the tensors produced, but would imagine they look like heavily pixelated beetle faces that have been line-emphasized.

+====

 The project will use Python 3 to grab data from the iNaturalist api in the form of image + metadata, to construct a statistical model using a CNN, such as VGG16 or VGG19, that can be used to categorize further images.